Bayesian framework to infer the Hubble constant from the cross-correlation of individual gravitational wave events with galaxies: Simulation

-The distribution of the source-frame masses of the BBHs follows the Power Law+Peak model~\cite{Talbot:2018cva} between minimum mass $m_{\rm min} = 5\ M_{\odot}$ and maximum mass $m_{\rm max} = 60\ M_{\odot}$.
-The injected values of other mass hyperparameters (see Appendix B of Ref.~\cite{LIGOScientific:2020kqk} for the descriptions of the hyperparameters) are $\lambda_{\rm peak}=0.06, \alpha=3.5, \delta_{m}=4, \mu_{m}=34, \sigma_{m}=5$, $\beta=1.1$, which are consistent with the previous observations~\cite{LIGOScientific:2020kqk, KAGRA:2021duu}.
+The distribution of the source-frame masses of the BBHs follows the Power Law+Peak model~\cite{Talbot:2018cva} between minimum mass $m_{\rm min} = 5 M_{\odot}$ and maximum mass $m_{\rm max} = 60 M_{\odot}$.
+The injected values of other mass hyperparameters (see Appendix B of Ref.~\cite{LIGOScientific:2020kqk} for the descriptions of the hyperparameters) are $\lambda_{\rm peak}=0.06, \alpha=3.5, \delta_{m}=4, \mu_{m}=34, \sigma_{m}=5$, and $\beta=1.1$, which are consistent with the previous observations~\cite{LIGOScientific:2020kqk, KAGRA:2021duu}.
 However, note that the detected masses are redshifted and are expected to differ from the source-frame mass, $m$, as $m_{z}=m(1+z)$, where $z$ is the redshift of the event.
 The other BBH parameters (see Table 1 of Ref.~\cite{Ashton_2019} for the list of parameters) are randomly chosen from the default priors of ~\verb+bilby+ (see Table 1 of Ref.~\cite{Ashton_2019} for the default priors).
 The simulated BBH signal is added to stationary Gaussian noise, colored with the O4 design sensitivity~\cite{KAGRA:2013rdx} of LIGO and Virgo detectors.
-We analyze the strain signal between $20$ Hz and $2048$ Hz to infer the source parameters.
-We consider the same non-precessing waveform model~\verb+IMRPhenomD+~\cite{Khan:2015jqa} for both the signal injection and recovery\footnote{Note that we consider these simplified waveform model, as we would like to demonstrate a proof-of-concept for the cross-correlation based framework that we present in this paper.
-Analysis of real events will involve upgraded waveform models.}.
+We analyze the strain signal between $20$ and $2048$ Hz to infer the source parameters.
+We consider the same nonprecessing waveform model~\verb+IMRPhenomD+~\cite{Khan:2015jqa} for both the signal injection and recovery~\footnote{Note that we consider these simplified waveform model, as we would like to demonstrate a proof-of-concept for the cross-correlation based framework that we present in this paper.
+Analysis of real events will involve upgraded waveform models, potentially including higher-order modes~\cite{London:2017bcn} and precession~\cite{Vitale:2018wlg}, which can better constrain the luminosity distance by breaking the degeneracy between luminosity distance and inclination angle.
+In this context, the $H_{0}$ measurement can be regarded as a conservative estimate for the simulated events considered in this work.}.
 We have used the nested sampler~\verb+dynesty+~\cite{2020MNRAS.493.3132S} implemented in~\verb+bilby+~\cite{Ashton_2019} to infer the posterior distribution of all the parameters given the waveform.
-We consider uniform prior over chirp mass and mass ratio.
-This choice of priors for mass parameters is convenient for efficient sampling.
-We employ cosmology independent $d_{L}^{2}$ prior to the luminosity distance of the source.
-The priors over the rest of the extrinsic parameters are the default priors implemented in~\verb+bilby+ (refer to Table $1$ in Ref.~\cite{Ashton_2019} for the default priors).
+We consider uniform prior over observed chirp mass within the range $\mathcal{M}_{c, \text{inj}}^{z} \pm 5 \ M_{\odot}$, with the constraint that the component mass remains above $2.5~M_{\odot}$ and over mass-ratio $q=m_{2}/m_{1} \in [0.001, 1]$.
+These choices of mass parameters and their specified prior ranges optimize sampling efficiency while lowering computational costs.
+We employ cosmology independent $d_{L}^{2}$ prior to the luminosity distance of the source between $10$ Mpc and $5$ Gpc.
+The priors over the rest of the parameters (except for the mass parameters and luminosity distance) are the default priors implemented in~\verb+bilby+ (refer to Table $1$ in Ref.~\cite{Ashton_2019} for the default priors).